Randii99/ECOMATE_WEB_APP/README.md

 # ECOMATE_WEB_APP
-In this i handled calculate the generated electricity and manage those details.
+In this project I handled calculate the generated electricity and manage those details.
 Also generate a report and search the company name.